AlexJamesWright/METHOD/README.md

 folder.
 This is done using the SaveData class---call the class constructor with a pointer to the SimData class whose data you wish to save.
 Then, simply include

     `save.saveAll();`

 in *main* after the simulation has been evolved.
 Running the python script as main will load and store the data ready for plotting, and the easiest way to interact with the data is in a python environment such as spyder.

 There is also the functionality to save time series data.
 In order to reduce memory requirements, the user must specify the variables they wish to save (names of the variables should match those given as the labels in the model's header file.
 To save variables, go into `simulation.cc/cu` and change the three conditional blocks to save the variables you want using

      `this->save->saveVar('SomeVar', totalNumberOfUserDefinedVars)`

 NOTE: The second variable must be included and be the number of variables you wish to save at each output.

 ### Side notes
-I realize that throughout this project I have misspelt 'auxiliary' as 'auxilliary' (additional 'l').
-Unfortunately, I've realized too late and now it's ingrained!
+I realise that throughout this project I have misspelt 'auxiliary' as 'auxilliary' (additional 'l').
+Unfortunately, I've realised too late and now it's ingrained!

-\* *due to the cryptic and poorly laid out package we have moved bits about and re-order various headers and includes.
-Most of the preprocessor stuff has been deleted (using NVIDIA hardware will result in Cminpack reals defaulting to double precision), some functions have been excluded as they're not needed here, and now for any usage we just include the cminpack.h header file (as opposed to including the cuda scripts directly, which is horrid practice).*
+\* *due to this cryptic package we have moved bits about and re-ordered various headers and includes.
+Most of the preprocessor stuff has been deleted (using NVIDIA hardware will result in Cminpack reals defaulting to double precision), some functions have been excluded as they're not needed here, and now for any usage we just include the cminpack.h header file (as opposed to including the CUDA scripts directly).*